 3. Calculating the values according to the KPI definition.
 Applying the business rule or calculation to a set of data in order to derive a KPI requires a clear understanding of its definition by the individual who is responsible for this task.
 Incorrect calculations are primarily caused by a lack of understanding.

 4. Performing timely updates.
 The frequency at which KPIs need to be updated is important for ensuring the data is available and scheduling the calculation of the measures.
-Keeping the KPIs updated on a periodic or on an as needed basis is critical to providing individuals with current meaningful information for decision making.
+Keeping the KPIs updated on a periodic or an as-needed basis is critical to providing individuals with current meaningful information for decision-making.

 5. Visualizing KPIs.
 Data, by itself, can be overwhelming and difficult to analyze.
 Through visualization, graphical representations of data can highlight important aspects within the data and assist the viewer in focusing on important items within the set of data being analyzed.
 In certain cases, visualization of information can assist the viewer in being more efficient with his/her analysis.